tomatolog/manticore/docs/3_indexing/xmlpipe2_data_source.rst

 configuration file using ``xmlpipe_field`` and ``xmlpipe_attr_XXX``
 settings, or right in the stream using <sphinx:schema> element.
 <sphinx:schema> is optional.
 It is only allowed to occur as the very
-f.html sub-element in <sphinx:docset>.
+first sub-element in <sphinx:docset>.
 If there is no in-stream schema definition, settings from the configuration file will be used.
 Otherwise, stream settings take precedence.